WeAllJS/wealljs.github.io/_pages/rfc-pairing.md

 {: text-italic}

 Learning is cool!
 Programming is hard!
 Learning with someone else is often way more productive than trying to learn alone.
-We All JS  strives to be a community where people learning something new, no matter their level of skill can find support.
+We All JS strives to be a community where people learning something new, no matter their level of skill, can find support.
 Here at We All JS, we recommend two different forms of cooperative programming.

 ## Code Review

 Code review is an extremely useful medium for cooperative learning.
-A more experienced person code reviewing code from a newcomer might find that new techniques and technologies have emerged that are out of their expertise.
+A more experienced person reviewing code from a newcomer might find that new techniques and technologies have emerged that are out of their expertise.
 Newcomers can benefit from the knowledge of individuals who have put their experience to the test.

-You are free to ask for code review in anyway you like,  but here is our suggestion
+You are free to ask for code review in any way you like, but here is our suggestion
 * Push your code to a Github repository.
 * Open a feature branch, and start coding away.
 * Push the feature branch upstream, and open a pull request from that feature branch into master.
 To do this, go to your project's homepage, and there should be a button that says **New pull request**.
 Click this button.
 Select master as your base branch, and your feature branch as the compare branch.
 Then, click the **Create pull request** button.
 * This should bring you to a page where you can write a description.
 Describe your problem, and what your pull request is aiming to